sparcopen/infrastructure/_posts/2021-10-01-covid-impact-survey-pressing-concerns.md

 Respondents were asked to rank their “most pressing concerns—beyond the health and safety of staff and library users—about the impact of COVID on your library.”
 Loss of staff and cuts to licensed content were ranked first and second, far ahead of the other options offered, including inability to circulate print, reductions in support for open initiatives and loss of staff due to furloughs.
 But there were some interesting differences among respondents from different types of institutions.

 While libraries at US doctoral institutions were more likely to be concerned about their inability to circulate print collections, non-doctoral institutions and Canadian institutions ranked “other” much higher (third and first place respectively).
-Among the things they described as concerns were the impact of community-wide decreases on the purchas-ing power of their consortium; re-prioritizing the collections budget to meet demand for pedagogical tools and content, including streaming video and audio resources; and keeping pace with quickly changing teaching practices.
+Among the things they described as concerns were the impact of community-wide decreases on the purchasing power of their consortium; re-prioritizing the collections budget to meet demand for pedagogical tools and content, including streaming video and audio resources; and keeping pace with quickly changing teaching practices.

 In addition, respondents were asked to offer further detail outlining their concerns.
 These responses offer a more nuanced story.